All Episodes

 We are near the tipping point for climate.

-Yet, ladies and gentlemen, I want to read to you from Time Magazine, June 24th, 1974.
+Yet, ladies and gentlemen, I want to read to you from Time magazine, June 24th, 1974.

-As they review the bizarre and unpredictable weather pattern of the past several years, a growing number of scientists are beginning to suspect that many seemingly contradictory meteorological fluctuations are actually part of a climate upheaval.
+As they review the bizarre and unpredictable weather pattern of the past several years, a growing number of scientists are beginning to suspect that many seemingly contradictory meteorological fluctuations are actually part of a glimate upheaval.

-However, widely the weather varies from place to place and time to time when meteorologists take an average of temperatures around the globe.
+However, widely the weather varies from place to place and time to time, when meteorologists take an average of temperatures around the globe.

 They find that the atmosphere has been growing gradually cooler for the past three decades.

-This is Time Magazine, June 24th, 1974.
+This is Time magazine, June 24th, 1974.

 The trend shows no indication of reversing.

-Climatological cassandras are becoming increasingly apprehensive for the weather aberrations they are studying may be the harbinger of another ice age.
+Climatological Cassandras are becoming increasingly apprehensive for the weather aberrations they are studying may be the harbinger of another ice age.

-The article comes complete with a graphic showing the upper one third of the United States covered by a glacier.
+The article comes complete with a graphic showing the upper one-third of the United States covered by a glacier.

 Right here.